What to wear in Marrakech?

 You will have picked up by now that covering up is probably the best idea when exploring Marrakech.
 However, the good news is that the majority of hotels (but check before you travel!) do not expect you to follow the same rules whilst on the premises.
 So, throw in that swimsuit to enjoy the pool, a pair of shorts or silk dress for strolling around the hotel and even bring your trusty flip flops.
 Marrakech is an affordable destination so why not pack a smart casual style outfit to wear when treating yourself to that delicious meal in a nice restaurant.
 However, when leaving the hotel and wandering the streets remember to cover up.

 With sun all year round, the craziness of the many souks, the hustle and bustle of an exciting city plus adventures in the desert and Atlas Mountains makes Marrakech a fascinating place to visit.
 Nonetheless, it is best to be respectful so pack appropriately and in a way that you will keep at least your shoulders, chest and most of your legs covered.
 Pack light and loose garments… it is not the climate for dark and tight clothing!
 I hope this blog has helped and enjoy the magic of Marrakech!

-Before you travel, don’t forget to check out our amazing Clothing Collections which are perfect for your trips away.
+Before you travel, don’t forget to check out our amazing Custom Clothing Collections which are perfect for your trips away.
 All our products are manufactured ethically and are sustainably produced.
-Also, when purchasing our good trip clothing products, we will donate 20% of our profits to charities around the world to help support those in need in the places we choose to travel.
+Also, when purchasing our good trip clothing products, we will donate 2% of every sale to charities around the world to help support those in need in the places we choose to travel.